-(a) Ten-year time-of-travel use restrictions in Chapter 39 Wellhead Protection apply within three-hundred (300) feet of a wetland or water resource.
+(a) Ten-year time-of-travel use restrictions in Chapter 39 Wellhead Protection apply within 300 feet of a wetland or water resource.

-(b) One-year time-of-travel use restrictions in Chapter 39 Wellhead Protection apply within five-hundred (500) feet of a wetland or water resource.
+(b) One-year time-of-travel use restrictions in Chapter 39 Wellhead Protection apply within 500 of a wetland or water resource.

 (3) Lot Coverage.
-Areas designated to meet the lot coverage pervious surface requirement of a the Base Zoning District shall located as follows: meet the following requirements.
+Areas designated to meet the pervious surface requirement of a the Base Zoning District shall meet the following requirements.